-With minor exceptions, the clear pattern across all twelve countries is that the higher the relative income line on which one focuses, the lower the exit rate from Wave 1 to Wave 2.
-There is however no consistent association between the level of poverty in Wave 1 and poverty persistence.
-Taking the 50% line as an illustration, some countries with relatively high poverty rates in Wave 1 have relatively high persistence rates (Germany, Portugal), while others have relatively low persistence rates (UK).
-Some of the countries with relatively low poverty rates in Wave 1 with this line have low persistence/high escape rates (Denmark, Netherlands) but some have high persistence/low escape rates (Ireland).
+Some of the countries with relatively low poverty rates in Wave 1 with this line have low persistence/high escape rates (Denmark, Netherlands) while others occupy an intermediate position (Ireland).
 Nor is there a consistent association between trends in the overall poverty rate between the two waves, and poverty persistence.
-Of the countries where poverty rates went up between the two waves, Ireland shows relatively high persistence but this is not true of Denmark.
+Of the countries where poverty rates went up between the two waves only in Ireland for the 60 per cent line is an above average persistence level observed.
 Despite the fact that poverty rates fell between the two waves, Greece still shows relatively high persistence.
 Furthermore, the proportion escaping to well above the poverty line does not appear to bear a consistent relationship with either the poverty rate or the percentage escaping from poverty with the line in question.
 These results present a different pattern to that described by Duncan et al (1993:221) on the basis of their analysis of eight countries.
 They found a marked inverse relationship between the poverty rate and the escape rate: